Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 Experiments with \emph{positive} and \emph{negative} query pairs (containment holds or does not hold) allow to capture \emph{classification outcomes} (true/false positives/negatives).
 Since our approach produces a certificate, it cannot produce any false positives.

-We determine how likely it is to successfully solve a \QCP\ problem and track the \emph{solution probability} as the fraction of measurements (reads for annealing, shots for QAOA) for which an optimal solution is found.
+We determine how likely it is to successfully solve a \QCP\ problem and track the \emph{solution probability} as the fraction of \emph{measurements} (reads for annealing, shots for QAOA) for which an optimal solution is found.
 Here, we only consider positive query pairs, as the solution probability of negative pairs is always 100\%.
-Small solution probabilities are not problematic; a single certifying homomorphism is evidence that containment holds.\footnote{The probability $P^*$ of obtaining at least one solution grows exponentially with the number of measurements.
+As long as the solution probability is non-zero, we find a certifying homomorphism which proves that containment holds.\footnote{The probability $P^*$ of obtaining at least one solution grows exponentially with the number of measurements.
 For example, with a solution probability of only~10\% and 20 measurements, the probability for a true positive reaches $P^*=1-0.9^{20}\approx 87.8\%$.}